risenow/D3D-Mini-Engine/README.md

-D3D Framework
-mini rendering engine currently only powered by DirectX11
+Mini rendering engine currently only powered by DirectX11